SepidehHayati/Project-SQL-Data-Warehouse/README.md

 - 🚧 This project is currently **in progress**, and the repository is being updated step by step.
 - 🗂️ Project planning and progress tracking are available on [Notion](https://www.notion.so/Data-Warehouse-Project-1f18f6be5865804f801ed6acfc875abb?pvs=4).
-- 📌 Check the [steps of project](steps of project) file in the repository to get more information about the development phases and tasks.
+- 📌 Check the **steps of the project** file in the repository to get more information about the development phases and tasks.